 It's spring in the swamp at the Barataria Preserve: wildflowers are in bloom, frogs are calling, migratory birds are returning from their travels, and alligators are looking for romance.
-Join National Park Service rangers and volunteers for a weekend of free family fun during Spring in the Swamp, Saturday-Sunday, April 5-6, 10:00 a.m.-2:00 p.m. daily.
+Join National Park Service rangers and volunteers for a weekend of free family fun during Spring in the Swamp, Friday-Sunday, April 14-16, 10:00 a.m.-2:00 p.m. daily.
 Here's a pdf of the Spring in the Swamp 2017 flier to download, print, and share with all of the important information for some springtime fun in the swamp.

 Admission and all activities are free and no reservations are needed.
 The preserve is located at 6588 Barataria Boulevard in Marrero near Crown Point.

-A note about the preserve's famous irises: Very few giant blue irises have bloomed since Hurricanes Katrina and Rita struck south Louisiana in 2005.
-Rangers believe that the salty water brought in by the storms killed many of the iris plants; few plants are growing in areas once thick with giant blue irises.
-To learn more about the preserve's giant blue irises, click here.
+A note about the preserve's famous giant blue irises: The irises began blooming on March 10 and are expected to bloom through late March/early April.
+To learn more about the preserve's irises, click here.
 Hundreds of other wildflowers bloom in the preserve every spring; get a list here.
 Bird lists and information about preserve animals and plants are available here.